davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 ### Two temperature cohorts

-The samples can be divided into two clear cohorts based on equilibration temperatures.
+The samples can be divided into two cohorts based on equilibration temperatures.
 A cooler group of samples, with a distribution of grain core temperatures centered at ~970ºC (TA98), contains CK-2, CK-5, and CK-7.
 A hotter group, with a mean temperature of ~1050ºC (TA98) contains samples CK-3, CK-4, and CK-6.
 This division between these two groups is robust and apparent in all thermometers, and aligns with geochemical differences within the sample set, with the hotter samples having higher spinel Cr\# and greater HREE depletion.
 The range of temperatures likely records the sourcing of two sets of xenoliths from different depths within a magmatic ascent system.
-Throughout this paper, the samples are color-coded, with blue-green corresponding to the low-temperature array, and red-yellow representing the high-temperature samples \[@fig:major_elements‌-‌-@fig:depth\].
+Throughout this paper, the samples are color-coded, with blue-green corresponding to the low-temperature array, and red-yellow representing the high-temperature samples
+\[@fig:major_elements‌-‌-@fig:depth\].

 <!--[[temp_comparisons]]-->
 <!--[[temp_summary]]-->